fosskers/transducers.fnl/doc/transducers.md

 (map f)
 ```

-Apply a function F to all elements of the transduction.
+Apply a function `f` to all elements of the transduction.

 ## `mul`
 Function signature: